Wyonegonic Covid-19 Practices For Summer 2021

 - Public Health Consultants and Pediatricians for planning and strategy

-- A COVID-19 Health History Addendum will be required and available for completion in June
+- A Pre-Arrival Screening Form will be required and available for completion in June

 - 10 day pre arrival daily health screening temperature and symptom tracking self assessment

-- Camper and staff pre-arrival behavior modification – (10 days)
+- Camper and staff pre-arrival behavior modification – low risk pre-camp behaviors for 10 days

-- Pre-arrival RT-PCR COVID-19 testing 3 to 5 days before arrival at camp (individual/family responsibility).
+- Pre-arrival RT-PCR COVID-19 testing 3 to 5 days before arrival at camp (individual/family responsibility) for all non-vaccinated individuals.
 Please let us know if you would like assistance in securing an at home test.

 - International travel: Please note that present requirements of air passengers entering the United States specify a negative test within 3 days of departure.